cloudflare/cloudflare-docs/products/registrar/src/content/setup-domain-transfers/transfer-domain-to-cloudflare.md

 * The site was registered in the last 60 days.
 * Cloudflare does not yet support the TLD.
-* The domain is designated as a “Premium” domain by the Registry.
+* The domain is designated as a “premium” domain by the registry.
 * The domain has a status that does not allow for a transfer.

 You will not be billed at this step.
 Cloudflare will only bill your card when you input the auth code and confirm the contact information at the conclusion of your transfer request.